leomotors/cocoa-discord/README.md

 or /slash/class.

-Note that Decorators are complex and I achieve this using *dark magic*, however, from testing, this is pretty stable. **TypeScript is required**.
+Note that Decorators are complex and I achieve this using *dark magic*, however, from testing, this is pretty stable.
+**TypeScript is required to use Decorators**.

 ## ✍️ Discord Bots that use this Package a.k.a.
 Examples